Pasar al contenido principal Saltar al pie de página del mapa del sitio

 Once you have hired employees, you must pay them for the work they perform and handle applicable taxes each pay period.
 There are many steps involved in completing these tasks, which we will cover in detail.
 These and other responsibilities comprise the payroll process, which you or another staff member can do, or you can find an accountant or payroll provider to handle these tasks for you.

-Setting up payroll for your small business may be easier when you have all the necessary information on hand, including specific information on your business, employees, pay and benefits, and your payroll bank account.
-Some basic steps explaining how to set up employee payroll for small businesses are below.
+Setting up payroll for your small business may be easier when you have all the necessary information on hand, including specific information on your business, employees, pay and benefits, and payroll bank account.
+Below are some basic steps explaining how to set up employee payroll for small businesses.

 1. Gather Required Business Information